darkl/darkl/README.md

 ### Hi there 👋

 I'm Elad.
-I used to be a full time C# developer at an enterprise in Israel.
+I used to be a full time C# developer at an enterprise company in Israel.
 I'm mostly interested in software infrastructure, which includes: network protocols, serialization protocols, multi-threading frameworks, code generation (runtime/design time), etc.

 I'm currently a full time pure math PhD student at [Yale University](https://math.yale.edu/), working in [automorphic forms](https://people.math.osu.edu/cogdell.1/fields-www.pdf).
 You can find some of my work [here](https://elad.zelingher.com/papers/).
 I still try to contribute in my free time to the open-source community, mostly to projects related to the [Web Application Messaging Protocol](https://wamp-proto.org/).
 Among my contributions you can find [WampSharp](https://wampsharp.net/), [autobahn type definitions](https://www.npmjs.com/package/@types/autobahn/), and [Firefox WebSocket inspector support for WAMP messages](https://hacks.mozilla.org/2020/02/firefox-73-is-upon-us/).

 I used to write tips in Hebrew about programming in .NET/C# on a daily basis, you can find these [here](https://elad.zelingher.com/tips).
-Feel free to contact me at *firstname*@*lastname*.com, but please note that I'm currently not looking for a job.
+Feel free to contact me at *firstname*@*codesharp*.net, but please note that I'm currently not looking for a job.
 <!--
 **darkl/darkl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.